bibleexchange/courses/_church-history/en/400_medieval-church/medieval-church.md

 ## Prominent leaders of the period

-### Boniface
+### Boniface (AD 680–754)

-Boniface was born in 680 AD.
+Boniface was born in AD 680.
 His birth name was _Winfred_.
 He trained as a Benedictine monk, and he spent most of his life as a missionary to the Germans.

 Legend says that when he took an ax to the tree that stood as a tribute to the god of thunder, that lightning struck the tree and it fell to the ground.

-### Anselm
+### Anselm (AD c1033—1109)

 Anselm was born around AD 1033.
 In 1903 William II, the son of William the Conqueror, made Anselm the archbishop of Canterbury, but he wanted to keep the power to appoint clergy.
 Anselm refused to let William have this power, and as a result, he spent time in exile.

 Henry I, the brother of William II, took over after his brother died, and he asked Anselm to return.
 Anselm did not get along with this ruler, either, and he was soon in exile again.
 He did a lot of writing in his times of exile.

+### Peter Abelard (AD 1079—1142)

-### Thomas Aquinas
+### Thomas Aquinas (AD 1225-1274)

-Thomas Aquinas was born in AD 1225.
-He is possibly the greatest theologian of the Middle Ages.
+Thomas Aquinas was possibly the greatest theologian of the Middle Ages.
 He introduced reason (based on ancient philosophers) into his theology.

-### John Wycliffe
+### John Wycliffe (AD 1330—1384)

-John Wycliffe (1330&ndash;1384) was the first to translate the Bible into English.
+John Wycliffe was the first to translate the Bible into English.
 He is referred to as _the Morning Star of the Reformation_.
 He had followers, which were called _lollards_, which means "poor preachers."
 He stood against the Catholic Church.
 Following are some of the things he questioned about the church:

 - The church's right to temporal power and wealth
 - The sale of indulgences